 The C13 saddle was Brooks England's re-entry into the pro cycling world.
 After 75 years, they had lost their reputation and no serious cyclists would listen to them talking about competition saddles.

 So we stayed silent.

-We set in motion a strategy around influential cyclists that allowed us to collect data, create great content (unrelated but related: our filmmaker won an Oscar that year ❤ ) and confidently use both elements to drive sales in a smart, engaging way.
+My role was to set in motion a strategy around influential cyclists and lead on the creative execution (unrelated but related: our filmmaker won an Oscar that year ❤ ) to deliver a campaign that drove sales in a smart, engaging way.